bbauska/Coursera-Bootstrap/readme.md

 If you click on any one of these will take you to the appropriate page.

-Now is the time to start working on the buttons that we\'re going to include in our contactus.html page.
+Now is the time to start working on the buttons that we&apos;re going to include in our contactus.html page.

-What I will do is I will replace this line with the code for the button and the button group and then after that, we\'ll come back to explain how this whole thing works.
+What I will do is I will replace this line with the code for the button and the button group and then after that, we&apos;ll come back to explain how this whole thing works.

-Opening contactus.html in our editor, we\'ll locate the place where this statement, button group goes here, exists.
+Opening contactus.html in our editor, we&apos;ll locate the place where this statement, button group goes here, exists.

-And then I\'m going to replace that with the code corresponding to that button group first.
+And then I&apos;m going to replace that with the code corresponding to that button group first.

-And then I\'ll come back to explain how this code works.
+And then I&apos;ll come back to explain how this code works.

-Let\'s save the changes, and then take a look at what this button group looks like in our browser.
+Let&apos;s save the changes, and then take a look at what this button group looks like in our browser.

 Going to your browser, you can now see that in our webpage the button